 Verizon: why is PC1 FFS?

-Chair: can we apply PC3 requirements to PC1?
+Chair: can we apply PC3 BC requirements to PC1?

-Intel: PC1 will be there, FFS is for BC in general.
+Intel: FFS is only for BC.

 Huawei: for PC1 we are not sure about the use case.
 If it is fixed access, the beam management will be different.
 If PC1 is used in mobile scenario, BC would be needed.
 So we prefer FFS.